 Name of Introducer:

 Account name (in full):

-Octails of all principal(s) (see FIC5 for d f the Introducer (Please complete the section
+Details of all principal(s) (see FIC5 for definition) including beneficial owners and excluding officers of the Introducer (Please complete the section below and attach additional copies of this sheet as required)

-1 2
+1 Į. 2

 Full Name

 Nationality, date and place of birth

 Current residential address (please include postcode).
 Note: A PO Box only address is insufficient

 Role of principal and date relationship commenced

 Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes 🗌 No 🗌 Yes No 🗌
+Yes 🗌 No 🗌 Yes 🗌 No 🗌

-3 3 4 4
+3 3 4 1

 Full Name

 Nationality, date and place of birth

 Current residential address (please include postcode).
 Note: A PO Box only address is insufficient

 Role of principal and date relationship commenced

 Does the Introducer consider the related party to be, or to be associated with a PEP?
 Yes 🗌 No 🗌 Yes 🗌 No 🗌

 Initial of signa tory /ies complet ing FIC1